 Wesley Medical Center provides personalized, comprehensive and compassionate care for patients with all types of cancer from lung cancer to breast cancer and more.
 Our oncologists and surgeons offer a broad spectrum of advanced diagnostic and treatment services for cancer patients, both inpatient and outpatient, all at one centrally-located facility.
-Acute care, intensive care and emergency care are also available.
-Supportive services help patients and their families with the physical and emotional demands of their illness and follow-up care.
+Oncology navigation support services are available to help patients and their families with the physical and emotional demands of their illness and follow-up care.

 College of Surgeons (ACoS).
 The CoC recognizes cancer care programs for commitment to providing comprehensive, high-quality, multidisciplinary patient centered care.
 Only 25 percent of hospitals have been accredited by the CoC.